MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

   > [!NOTE]
   > You can use the external assessment to call Evaluate, Observation or Label API of the shared/private assessment it is pointing to.

   - **Sample response** – This shows the sample response expected from the target assessment.
-The information shown here is manually provided by the target assessment admin, and is used to enable the IntelliSense, in Rule compiler, on the sample response fields
+The information shown here is manually provided by the target assessment admin, and is used to enable descriptions (via tooltip) and suggestions for autocomplete when referencing it in a rule.
 3. When you've finished setting the required fields, select **Create**.

 ## Call an External Assessment